DetectionSites/MyDramonSite/README.md

 It is a site regarding my websites, inventions and authored books.
-More to come!
+More to come and nothing more!